Skip to main content

 • Trees planted in areas with lots of foot traffic, like a sidewalk or street.

 • New trees that can’t stand on their own or those that begin to lean.
-Tall, top heavy trees.
+Taller and topped heavy tree canopies.

-• If you live in a very windy area.
+• If you live in a very windy area, such as high canyon winds.

-Stakes left on too long can cause branches and trunks severe damage later, reducing the life and health of the tree.
+Remove the stake the following season.
+Stakes left on too long can cause girdling and severe damage, reducing the health of the trees, and encouraging possible hazards in the future.

 MULCHING